marcojakob/code.makery.ch/collections/library/greenfoot-kara-en-chapter1.md

 1. Right-click on the Kara object and call the `onLeaf()` method.
 Does it always return `false`?
 If no, in which situations does it return `true`?
 2. Add an additional tree to the world.
 What method can you call to check if Kara is facing a tree?
-3. What happens if you call Kara’s `move()` method when Kara is facing a tree?
+3. What happens if you call Kara's `move()` method when Kara is facing a tree?

 ***